kubernetes/kubernetes/Godeps/_workspace/src/google.golang.org/grpc/Documentation/grpc-auth-support.md

 # Authentication

-As outlined <a href="https://github.com/grpc/grpc/blob/master/doc/grpc-auth-support.md">here</a> gRPC supports a number of different mechanisms for asserting identity between an client and server.
+As outlined in the [gRPC authentication guide](http://www.grpc.io/docs/guides/auth.html) there are a number of different mechanisms for asserting identity between an client and server.
 We'll present some code-samples here demonstrating how to provide TLS support encryption and identity assertions as well as passing OAuth2 tokens to services that support it.

 # Enabling TLS on a gRPC client